 A Reminder About Your Wedding Reception Timeline

 Your wedding reception should be a reflection of you, your partner, and your love.
-If you don’t want to include any of the elements we’ve listed—don’t.
-Whether you host your reception in your favorite restaurant or continue the party in your unique wedding venue, this guide should be taken as a guide.
-If your timeline runs over, your expert wedding planner can always help you get back on track.
+If you don’t want to include any of the elements we’ve listed, don’t.
+Whether you host your reception in your favorite restaurant or continue the party in your unique wedding venue, this guide should be taken as just that–a guide.
+If your timeline runs over, your wedding planner can always help you get back on track.
 So relax, and enjoy the best party you’ll ever throw.
 You’ve earned it.